The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 i The early authorisation procedure for generic drugs

-In Russia, the manufacturer's right to authorise a generic drug before the expiration of the term of the original patent, known as early authorisation, is a controversial topic.
+In Russia, the manufacturer's right to authorise a generic drug before the expiry of the term of the original patent, known as early authorisation, is a controversial topic.

 The term of a pharmaceutical patent is 20 years from the filing date of the application (with an option to extend up to five years).